 How long can I keep my coffee?
 How do can it be kept fresh for longer?

 Studies have shown that most coffees will taste their best on days 10 through 14 post roast, with flavors slowly diminishing over the next 30 days (many variables can change these estimated times wildly).
 Coffees that are brewed less than 3 days post roast are likely to taste a little acidic or mildly sour due to the production of CO2 in the roasting process that can take a few days to dissipate.
-To keep coffee longer, please do not freeze it as this can introduce moisture (depending on the humidity of the air sealed within the bag) into the coffee and significantly diminish flavors.
+To keep coffee longer, please do not freeze it as this can introduce moisture (depending on the humidity of the air sealed within the bag) into the coffee and significantly diminish flavors as the coffee beans thaw (like perspiration on a cold glass).
 A blunting of a coffee's flavors due to introduction of oxygen and humidity will occur over the weeks and months after roasting.
 Storage that lessens the impact of those variables is ideal.
 In our home away from the roastery, we utilize the Hokeki coffee cannister, but recently many different companies have begun to offer coffee specific storage containers.

 How do you get the different "flavors" found in different coffees?

 First, we at Vortex Roasters never add any flavors to our coffees.
 When our coffee is described as having a note of citrus, that means that you likely will taste a subtle flavor of orange or grapefruit in the unadulterated black coffee coming directly from the individual flavors of the coffee bean you are enjoying.